Ludwig II of Bavaria: Legacy

 Although many considered Ludwig peculiar, the question of clinical insanity remains unresolved.
 The prominent German brain researcher Heinz Häfner disagreed with the contention that clear evidence existed for Ludwig's insanity.
 Others believe he may have suffered from the effects of chloroform used in an effort to control chronic toothache rather than any psychological disorder.
 His cousin and friend, Empress Elisabeth, held that, "The King was not mad; he was just an eccentric living in a world of dreams.
 They might have treated him more gently, and thus perhaps spared him so terrible an end."
 One of Ludwig's most quoted sayings was, "I wish to remain an eternal enigma to myself and to others."

-Today, visitors pay tribute to Ludwig by visiting his grave as well as his castles.
-The very castles that were causing the king's financial ruin have today become extremely profitable tourist attractions for the Bavarian state.
+Visitors pay tribute to Ludwig by visiting his grave and his castles.
+The castles that were causing the king's financial ruin have today become extremely profitable tourist attractions for the Bavarian state.
 The palaces, given to Bavaria by Ludwig III's son Crown Prince Rupprecht in 1923, have paid for themselves many times over and attract millions of tourists from all over the world to Germany each year.